-The High Flight Program at Randolph-Macon Academy is designed for the student who has aspirations as a career military officer and of attending one of the United States service academies.
-It offers the student with a superior record daily emphasis in the following areas, which are all key components of a successful academy appointment:
+The High Flight Program at Randolph-Macon Academy is designed for the student who has aspirations of attending a US Service Academy.
+For students with competitive records, the High Flight Program offers daily emphasis in the following areas, all of which are key components of a successful service academy appointment:

 - Advanced Academics